Dear New Student,

 The full amount of the college health insurance premium will be charged to your tuition bill if your insurance information is not back to us by June 15.
 FAILURE TO COMPLY WITH THIS DEADLINE WILL RESULT IN AUTOMATIC ENROLLMENT INTO THE COLLEGE HEALTH PLAN.
 THIS FEE WILL BE ADDED TO THE FIRST TUITION BILL.

-My staff and I look forward to meeting you during opening week activities.
-Please don’t hesitate to contact me regarding any questions you may have about this information.
+The staff is looking forward to meeting you during opening week activities.
+Please don’t hesitate to contact us regarding any questions you may have about this information.
+If you have a chronic medical condition and concerns regarding managing your condition when you are here at Swarthmore, please contact me directly.